DIVYAN5H/DIVYAN5H/README.md

 <br />

-## I'm a Student and a Front-End Developer!!
+## I'm a Student and a Full-Stack Developer!!

 - 🌱 Polishing skills
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2021 Goals: Learning Blender and other skills
+- 🥅 2022 Goals: Buid a strong portfolio
-- ⚡ Fun fact: I love to draw and watch anime
+- ⚡ Fun fact: I love to watch anime

 <br />
 <br />